klausman/armapadocs/content/mission_making/guide/index.md

 **IMPORTANT:** *Only use the factions NATO, CSAT, AAF, FIA.* Let me explain.
 In arma we have sides & factions.
 Sides are obvious (BLUFOR, OPFOR, Independent, Civilian).
 Factions are sub-groups within a side: NATO is a faction within BLUFOR.
-F3\_PA uses factions to figure out who is who.
+PAFW uses factions to figure out who is who.
 The only factions that are defined per default are the 4 I just mentioned, so unless you are an advanced user, only use these factions for ANY units (exception are vehicles, of course).
 We will use the `assignGear` script to change the default A3 NATO